deconst/integrated/README.md

 #### Updating content or mappings

-If you make changes to the control repo—including content mapping, template routing, redirects, or asset/template content—you will need to restart the _presenter_ so it can pick up these changes.
-Just run `script/refresh` to restart the presenter.
+If you make changes to the control repo — including content mapping, template routing, redirects, or asset/template content — you must restart the _presenter_ so it can pick up these changes.
+Run `script/refresh` to restart the presenter.